isomerpages/moe-anchorgreenpri/_cce/Welfare & Safety.md

 title: Welfare & Safety
 permalink: /holistic-education/curriculum/character-and-citizenship-education/welfare-n-safety/
 description: ""
+variant: markdown
 ---
 #### Pupil Welfare

 **1\.
 Financial Assistance**
+ The MOE FAS is applicable for families whose gross monthly household income is $3,000 or below, or whose monthly per capita income is $750 or below.
+Supporting documents required:

 **2\.
 Counselling for Pupils**
 Pupils who may have academic or behavioural difficulties may be referred to the Case Management Team (CMT).
 The team members will work with the pupil and teachers to implement supportive strategies to best support the child.
 Parental consent will be sought prior to the referral to Educational Psychologist (EP) to take up the case.